 By Mary Szybist

-Leading her readers through an array of richly imagined encounters, Szybist creatively expresses poetic sentiment through diverse mediums, including a diagrammed sentence, an abeccedarium, Annunciations, and lines of dialogue.
-Blending conventional and innovative aesthetics, Szybist's poems boldly recasts the Blessed Mary, offering alternative visions through lyrical yearning.
+Leading her readers through an array of richly imagined encounters, Szybist creatively expresses poetic sentiment through diverse mediums, including a diagrammed sentence, an abeccedarium, annunciations, and lines of dialogue.
+Blending conventional and innovative aesthetics, Szybist's poems boldly recast the Blessed Mary, offering alternative visions through lyrical yearning.
 This restless and inventive collection of poems is perfect Christmas reading.
 Incarnadine was named to Best Book of the Year lists by NPR, Slate, Oregonian, Kansas City Star, Willamette Week, and Publishers Weekly, and named Amazon's Best Book of the Year in Poetry 2013.

 Mr. Ives' Christmas (2003)